clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

     sudo mkdir /etc/ssl
     sudo ln -s /etc/ca-certs/ /etc/ssl/certs
     sudo ln -s /etc/ca-certs/cacert.pem /usr/share/ca-certs/<hashvalue>

-For the dev/test clusters, the keystone CA's are in the mgmt-scripts repo.

 You will need to tell the controller where the keystone service is located and pass it the supernova service username and password.
 DO NOT USE